-In what has become a five-month back-and-forth over whether Niles Village Manager George Van Geem is to stay in his position or not, trustees shed some light recently on one of their concerns.
+In what has become a five-month back-and-forth over whether Niles Village Manager George Van Geem, trustees shed some light recently on one of their concerns.

 When trustees first approached Van Geem back in January with a buyout proposal that offered him six months of salary, Van Geem asked for a greater amount, saying the previous two village managers got a year's salary and a car, Trustee Jim Hynes said at the May 22 village board meeting.

 That has flabbergasted many of the trustees, since two of them--Louella Preston and Andrew Przybylo--sat on the board when former village manager Mary Kay Morrissey left in fall 2005 and didn't know about the $100,000 bonus, Trustee Chris Hanusiak said Thursday.

 "That money to be expended at those levels would have had to have board approval," Hanusiak said.

 "It should be in the minutes and there would need to have been an ordinance.
 There should be documentation."

 Van Geem, who was the village's finance director under Morrissey and cut the $100,000 check, says he has an original memo, on paper, from 2005 which authorized him to pay the amount to Morrissey.
 Van Geem then succeeded Morrissey as village manager after she left in late 2005.

 "I have a memo from the mayor (then-Mayor who has since served prison time for a fraud-related felony) saying the board had approved it," Van Geem said.
 The document is dated Oct.
 11, 2005, he said.

 Village Clerk Marlene Victorine did not find any references to the bonus in the minutes from that time period, the Journal & Topics reported yesterday.